electricg/mobi-fav-stations/README.md

 - [x] show station details
 - [x] over style for the zebra table
 - [x] delegate more events to the body
-- [ ] fix bug when tapping on edit favorite station
+- [ ] fix bug when tapping on edit favourite station
 - [x] better style for station details
 - [ ] install offline should show prompt
 - [ ] try IndexedDB API to store data